Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 target_link_libraries(RttImuStateSubscriber ${roscpp_LIBRARIES} Choreonoid::CnoidBodyPlugin)

-This controller is introduced and used in the Choreonoid node for state visualization created in Step 3.
-The Choreonoid node for simulation used in combination with it is the one in Step 4.
+This controller is introduced to the state visualization Choreonoid node created in Step 3.
+It works in combination with the simulation Choreonoid node from Step 4.

-First, copy the project file of step 3, “step3.cnoid”, to a file named “step5.cnoid” for this step.
+First, copy the Step 3 project file “step3.cnoid” as “step5.cnoid” for this step.

 <launch>